Using Causality for Enhanced Prediction of Web Traffic Time Series: Experiments

 \subsection{Datasets}

-We conduct experiments on three publicly available real-world web service traffic datasets from Alibaba Group~\footnote{\url{https://github.com/alibaba/clusterdata/blob/master/cluster-trace-microservices-v2022}}, Microsoft Azure~\footnote{\url{https://github.com/Azure/AzurePublicDataset/tree/master}}, and Ant Group~\footnote{\url{https://huggingface.co/datasets/kashif/App_Flow/viewer/}}.
+We conduct experiments on three publicly available real-world web service traffic datasets from Ant Group\footnote{\url{https://huggingface.co/datasets/kashif/App_Flow/}}, Microsoft Azure\footnote{\url{https://github.com/Azure/AzurePublicDataset}}, and Alibaba Group\footnote{\url{https://github.com/alibaba/clusterdata}}.
 The Ant Group Traffic dataset includes 113 web services spanning a time range of 146 days.
 The Microsoft Azure Traffic dataset consists of 1,000 web services with a time range of 14 days.
 Similarly, the Alibaba Group Traffic dataset contains 1,000 web services, covering a total duration of 13 days.
-The datasets utilized in this study are available at: \url{https://github.com/******}.